MediaMath/go-lzop/CONTRIBUTING.md

 # License
-By contributing you agree that your contributions will be licensed under the govent project [license](LICENSE).
+By contributing you agree that your contributions will be licensed under the go-lzop project [license](LICENSE).

 # Code Style